William Goadby Loew: Thoroughbred horse racing

 Loew was a fan of horse racing and an owner of Thoroughbred runners.
 His successful horses included Helioptic who won the 1946 Queens County Handicap, and the multiple stakes race winning filly Case Goods whose wins included the 1953 Astoria Stakes.

 Personal life

 On April 12, 1898, Loew was married to Florence Bellows Baker, the daughter of George Fisher Baker, at All Souls' Unitarian Church in New York City.
 In 1934, he was picked as one of the best-dressed men in the United States.
-Together, they were the parents of:
+Together, they were the parents of four daughters: